Midohajhouj/DDoS-Toolkit/README.md

 > 🚨 **Note: I use a single versioning technique.
 I upgrade the source code while maintaining the same version number.**

-> 🚨 **Note: The tool's configuration relies on the directory path `/opt/DDoS-Toolkit/`, Ensure proper installation below 👇.**
+> 🚨 **Note: The tool's configuration relies on the directory path `/opt/DDoS-Toolkit/`, Ensure proper installation below.**

 # **Table of Contents**